msf-ocba/meningitis-app/README.md

 _Meningitis App_ has been developed in _Javascript_ using _React_ framework as it is recommended by [DHIS2 core developer team](https://dhis2designlab.github.io/).

+In order to keep coherence with DHIS2 css style and DHIS2 webapp development paradigm, [DHIS2 Application Plattform](https://platform.dhis2.nu/) has been used for bootstrapping Meningitis App.
+Along with styling, DHIS2 Application Plattform provides a series of custom React hooks, that have been used to make API requests and mutations.

 EHAS delivers the app already bundled and ready to install in a DHIS2 instance (v.3x) through _App Management_ app.

 ## Purpose

-_Meningitis App_ was designed for MSF-OCBA DHIS2 servers working together with Meningitis Linelist metadata, already configured by EHAS, as an extension of its functionality.
-In order to enable the maintenance and/or modification of this app's code this guide will help to MSF-OCBA technicians to:
+_Meningitis App_ was designed for MSF-OCBA DHIS2 servers working together with Meningitis Linelist metadata, already configured by [EHAS Foundation](http://www.ehas.org/), as an extension of its functionality.
+This app interact with DHIS2 API in order to automatize the control and management of Meningitis patients that don't belong to the Health Area of Origin (HAO) of their reporting Health Structure.
+With this app, data entry process gets simplified for MSF-OCBA data clerks in this particular matter.

+In order to facilitate the maintenance and/or modification of this app's code, this guide will help to MSF-OCBA technicians to:

-- Setup the development environment
+- Setup a development environment
 - Understand the execution's flow of the app
 - Understand the structure of the app
 - Build and bundle the app from its source code